networkoptix/nx_open/readme.md

 The scripts create/use the build directory as a sibling to the repository root directory, having added the `-build` suffix.
 Here we assume the repository root is `nx_open/`, so the build directory will be `nx_open-build/`.

-When running the scripts with the build directory absent, they create it, perform the CMake Generation stage (which creates `CMakeCache.txt` in the build directory), and then perform the Build stage.
-The same takes place when the build directory exists but `CMakeCache.txt` in it is absent.
-When running the scripts with `CMakeCache.txt` in the build directory present, they only perform the Build stage, and the script arguments are ignored (they are intended to be passed only to the Generation stage).

 ATTENTION: If the generation fails for any reason, remove `CMakeCache.txt` manually before the next attempt of running the build script.